 In a cuvée, two or more grape varieties are blended together with the aim of combining the advantages of each grape variety into a total work of art.

-First, each grape variety is vinified separately and then the wines are blended together.
+First, each grape variety is vinified separately, and following that, the wines are blended.
 This is usually done in a complex process with small test series.
-This requires good sensory skills and a lot of experience.
-Because when the wines are freshly blended, they do not yet taste like the final product, but continue to develop after the blending and this development must be predicted.
+The art requires good sensory skills and a lot of experience.
+Because the wines do not yet taste like the final product when they are freshly blended but will continue to develop after the blending, and this development must be predicted.

 In other countries, it is perfectly normal to blend wines together to create the most harmonious wine possible.

 Famous cuvées are, for example, Bordeaux wines, which in the case of red wines usually consist of Cabernet Sauvignon and Merlot (other grape varieties are permitted, but usually only in small quantities are added).
 For white wines, Sauvignon Blanc, Sémillon and Muscadelle are often blended (Entre deux mers).
 Here there are rules for the distribution of quantities, but each bottle contains at least two grape varieties.

 In France, cuvée actually refers to the contents of a wine barrel.
 If wines are blended, one speaks of assemblage.

 Châteauneuf-du-Pape allows up to 13 grape varieties, and even white varieties are allowed in red wine.